 We have been using science to understand and manage the danger of driving motorcycles for two decades.
 We have developed models for measuring danger and evaluating danger reduction measures*, offer training curricula, and provide other information for the people to use to reduce the danger of driving motorcycles. (*Others call danger reduction measures “Safety Improvement Measures.)

-All Consulting Motorcycle Experts to NMI are Volunteers and receive no Compensation from NMI (NMI Experts can receive compensation from other motorcycling entities, but if they do, then they cannot be a member of the NMI Board of Directors):
+All Consulting Motorcycle Experts to NMI are Volunteers and receive no Compensation from NMI (NMI Experts may receive compensation from other motorcycling entities, but if they do, then they cannot be a Steward of NMI or a member of the NMI Board of Directors).

-Independent Board of Directors, All Board Members are Volunteers and have no financial connections to any motorcycle industry or training entities: To help guide our conflict of interest ethics, we use the Oregon Revised Statutes suggestions for government committees.
+NMI has an Independent Stewardship Council and Board of Directors.
+All Stewards and Directors are Volunteers and have no financial connections to any motorcycle industry or training entities.
+To help guide our conflict of interest ethics, we use the Oregon Revised Statutes suggestions for government committees.

 Mark Carroll, BS : Senior Instructional Specialist AMSEC, LLC a subsidiary of Huntington Ingalls Industries.
 Certified Anti-terrorism Specialist CAS